PML-N to take advantage of Avenfield verdict: Zardari

 She alleged that Nawaz always lied about money-laundering and “today he stood totally exposed before the nation after a transparent trial”.

-Jahangir Tareen in a tweet said Nawaz had fabricated a narrative that he was ousted for holding an Iqama but he had been sentenced for being a 'thief and money launderer'.
+Jahangir Tareen in a tweet said Nawaz had fabricated a narrative that he was ousted for holding iqama but he had been sentenced for being a 'thief and money launderer'.

-Faisal Vawda told The News that the beginning of the accountability process was a healthy sign for the country.
+Faisal Vawda told The News that the beginning of the accountability process was a health sign for country.

 “The rulers are facing God’s wrath now.
 The struggle of Imran Khan has been rewarded today but still I believe the court decision isn’t enough, each and every penny of this nation should be recovered from the Sharifs,” said Mian Mehmood-ul-Rasheed.